Vitor19021/Vitor19021/README.md

 ## Hi there, I'm Vitor19021 👋

 - 🔭 I’m currently working on Back-end and IOS Desenvolveper
-- 🌱 I’m currently learning M.E.R.N stack
+- 🌱 I’m currently learning IOS
 - 👯 I’m looking to collaborate on IOS projects and full-stack projects.
 - 😄 Pronouns: he/him